-Writers Write is a comprehensive memoir writing resource.
-In this post, we offer you a simple way to motivate your memoir writing for the year ahead.
+Writers Write is a memoir writing resource.
+In this post, we offer you a simple way to motivate your memoir writing by naming each scene.

 A Simple Way To Motivate Your Memoir